Lane Hutson: Debut and Calder Trophy season (2024–25)

 Following BU's overtime defeat by Denver during the 2024 Frozen Four, Hutson signed a three-year, entry-level contract with the Canadiens on April 12, 2024.
 He then made his NHL debut in a 5–4 overtime loss to the Detroit Red Wings on April 15, registering an assist.

 Securing a full-time roster spot with the Canadiens ahead of the 2024–25 season, Hutson registered 19 points through the team's first 28 games, including a streak of points in seven consecutive games to set the franchise record for rookie defensemen, surpassing the previous mark of six set by both Glen Harmon in 1943 and Chris Chelios in 1984.
 On December 14, 2024, he scored his first career NHL goal in a game against the Winnipeg Jets, becoming the third rookie defenseman in franchise history to reach 20 points in the first 30 games of a season.
 He was named the NHL's Rookie of the Month for December 2024, in which he recorded 13 points in 14 games, primarily playing on the top defensive pair for Montreal.

 Following a multi-assist (3) effort on January 14, 2025 against the Utah Hockey Club, Hutson became the fourth different defenseman in Canadiens history to record a three-assist game at age 20 or younger.
 Shortly thereafter, he matched Barry Beck as the only rookie defenseman in league history to have two point streaks of at least seven consecutive games.
 Upon extending his point streak to eight games, Hutson became the first Canadiens rookie skater to post a run of that length since Stéphan Lebeau over three decades prior.
-On January 21, he joined Shayne Gostisbehere as just the second rookie blueliner in NHL history to post an assist streak of at least nine consecutive games.
+On January 21, he joined fellow countryman Shayne Gostisbehere as just the second rookie blueliner in NHL history to post an assist streak of at least nine consecutive games.
 A month later, he would become the first rookie defenseman to collect 40 assists in fewer than 60 games since Nicklas Lidström in 1991–92.